 In fact, the industry is facing a labour shortage.
-And that’s because it’s expected that 21% of construction workers will retire over the next decade.
+And that’s because it expects that 21% of construction workers will retire over the next decade.
 As a result, the Canadian Construction Association (CCA) is working with the federal government to invest in programs to attract new Canadians.
-So, skilled trades are an excellent career opportunity for new Canadians.
+So, skilled trades are an excellent career opportunity!

-To work in construction jobs in Canada, it’s important to understand what’s required before you arrive.
-When you know what’s required, you’ll be in a better position to land a construction job.
+To work in construction jobs in Canada, it’s important to understand what you require to work before you arrive.
+When you know what you require, you’ll be in a better position to land a construction job.

 For example, if your trade is regulated in the province or territory where you plan to live, you will need to: